praveens-git-bit/Build2024-FabricDocument/exercise5.md

 3. Navigate to **cmd 9**.

+Note: *Command numbers are written at the top of each cell.*

 With the data prepared, we can begin exploring the patterns it contains.

 Let's start by examining the customer churn outcome based on factors like a customer's tenure in months and their total amount spent at Contoso.
 As a result, we can see a high churn rate is seen if the customer's tenure is low, and they have a lower spend amount.